Claudia Faniello

 In October 2024, Faniello joined the long-running Maltese television program Sibtek as one of its co-hosts, alongside Ryan Borg and Josmar.
 Broadcast on TVM, Sibtek is a Saturday afternoon variety show featuring entertainment, interviews, and live music.
-Her transition into presenting was officially announced through her verified social media platforms.

 Music videos and documentaries

-In March 2023, Faniello released the official music video for "**Ġmielek**", which premiered during the Mużika Mużika festival in 2022.
+In March 2023, Faniello released the official music video for "Ġmielek", which premiered during the Mużika Mużika festival in 2022.
 The video explores themes of inclusion through emotive visual storytelling and sign-language representation.

-Alongside the music release, she was featured in a **short documentary** titled "**Ġmielek**", produced in early 2023.
+Alongside the music release, she was featured in a short documentary titled "Ġmielek", produced in early 2023.
 The feature highlights the stories of Maltese women with dyslexia, deafness, ADHD, and blindness, showcasing their experiences and celebrating diversity.

 Biography

 Early career

 Claudia was born and raised in Qawra, Malta, along with her siblings Fabrizio and Miriana.
 Her father is Italian.
 At the age of twelve, Claudia began to participate in a variety of television shows and participating also in many festivals and placing in top positions.
 In 2001, at the Phoenicia Hotel in Malta, she won the 'Talentissimi Juniors' – a show organised by 'Actreact'.
 A year later she sang live with Malta's National Orchestra in aid of impoverished children at the University of Malta.
 She was accompanied by Malta's ambassadors in the Eurovision Song Contest 2004, Julie & Ludwig and also her brother Fabrizio.

 At the Mediterranean Conference Festival, in 2003 she sang at a concert with Fabrizio Faniello while a year later she sang again with the National Orchestra with Nadine Axisa, Fabrizio and Philippa.
 In 2005, she classified fourth on Hotspot – a TV show programmed on Net TV.
 The year 2006 was the year when she started her experience in the Malta Song For Europe Festival with the song "High Alert!" – a song composed by Ray Agius.
 At the same contest she won the award for best newcomer.

 She won the Festival Kanzunetta Indipendenza 2006 with the song "Ma Nafx" – a song composed by Ray Agius.
 In 2007, despite qualifying for the Malta Song for Europe 2007 Semi-Final with the song "L-Imħabba Għamja" (Love is Blind), she wasn't part of the six songs that gained the right to compete for the final round.
 She finished 7th.